 Three different types of unavailability may be communicated:

 The NA may plan a scheduled unavailability in advance.
-This information is entered into CS/MIS, using a Notification of System Unavailability to Common Domain C_UNA_COM (IE070) with System Unavailability Type “S”, kept in a central database and distributed as Notification of System Unavailability to National Domain C_UNA_NAT (IE071) to the other countries (in case the information was entered into CS/MIS2 via IE070).
+This information is entered into CS/MIS2, using a Notification of System Unavailability to Common Domain C_UNA_COM (IE070) with System Unavailability Type “S”, kept in a central database and distributed as Notification of System Unavailability to National Domain C_UNA_NAT (IE071) to the other countries (in case the information was entered into CS/MIS2 via IE070).

 Unscheduled unavailability may be communicated by any non-system means to the Central Help Desk.
 It is then entered into CS/MIS2 and monitored by the Central Help Desk.
 It can also be communicated through a web form on CS/MIS2 web site or by uploading a Notification of System Unavailability to Common Domain C_UNA_COM (IE070) with System Unavailability Type “U”.
 All NAs receive an e-mail notification.